Teavana recalls Flip Tumblers

 What you should do

-Consumers should immediately stop using the recalled flip tumblers and return them to a store location for a $45 store credit.
+Consumers should immediately stop using the recalled flip tumblers and contact Starbucks for a $45 store credit.

 Consumers may view the release by the US CPSC on the Commission’s website.